 - 1 sweet dough or pie crust from the store

-- Peel the rhubarb stalks and cut them in slices or cubes.
-Mixed them with 100g of sugar and let it macerate at least 1 hour.
+- Peel the rhubarb stalks and cut them into slices or cubes.
+Mixed them with 100g of sugar and let it macerate for at least 1 hour.

 - Unroll the pie crust and precisely fit it in a tart pan (9 or 11 inches).
 Poke the dough all over with a fork.
 Then put the pie in the fridge.

 - In a pan, put the butter and lightly cook the rhubarb, stirring from time to time (must stay tender, do not overcook).

 - Remove from the heat and add the 50 g of sugar.

 - In a bowl, mix the egg, cream, and extract vanilla.

 - Put the rhubarb evenly on the sweet dough, pour the mixed cream egg on it.

 - Cook in the oven during 25-30 min.

 - Before serving, sprinkle powder sugar on the pie if you want.